netzoio/netzo/plugins/README.md

 ## Quick Start

-This repository lists all officially supported plugins listed on [netzo.io](https://netzo.io/plugins) and used by the [Netzo WoT Platform](https://app.netzo.io).
+This repository lists all officially supported plugins listed on [netzo.io](https://netzo.io/plugins) and used by the [Netzo Web Platform](https://app.netzo.io).

 We review all plugins before they are published.
 This means that it may take some time before we can review your plugin.

 To submit a plugin for review:

 1. Fork this repository
-2. Copy a starting template from `/_templates` into `/plugins`
+2. Select and copy any other plugin as a starting template
-3. Develop your plugin by modifying the copied files accordingly
+3. Develop the plugin by modifying the copied files accordingly
 4. Add the URL of the `plugin.json` file to `plugins.json`
 5. Create a pull request